hypermania/QuantumComputer/README.md

 # QuantumComputer
-Quantum Computer Simulator

-According to standard requirements for a working quantum computer, it will be:
+According to standard requirements for a working quantum computer, this quantum computer simulator will be:

 * capable of initializing any number of qubits to arbitrary values
 * consisting of universal unitary quantum gate set